n., plural: homeostases

 Blood pressure homeostasis

-(3) The vasomotor center that regulates the diameter of blood vessels.
+- (3) The vasomotor center regulating the diameter of blood vessels.

 The chief cells in the parathyroid glands and the parafollicular cells in the thyroid glands are sensory cells that are sensitive to calcium ion (Ca2+) levels.
 The fall of calcium ions in the plasma incites the chief cells to secrete parathyroid hormone whereas the rise of calcium ions incites the parafollicular cells to secrete calcitonin.4

-The rise of Ca2+ results in the parafollicular cells to secrete calcitonin into the blood.
-This hormone, in turn, targets the bone cells, stimulating the latter to absorb calcium and convert it into an insoluble form inside the bone, thereby removing excess Ca2+in the blood.
+The rise of Ca2+ results in the parafollicular cells secreting calcitonin into the blood.
+This hormone, in turn, targets the bone cells, stimulating the latter to absorb calcium and convert it into an insoluble form inside the bone, thereby removing excess Ca2+ in the blood.